-If your child develops a fever or presents other symptoms of illness at school, you will be contacted to make arrangements to have them taken home within one hour.
+If your child develops a fever or presents other symptoms of illness at school, you will be contacted to make arrangements to have them taken home.
 You can help us limit the spread of disease by informing the office promptly upon diagnosis of contagious illnesses.